-The Trent International Students' Association (TISA) is a student-run organization which includes both Canadian and international students who wish to internationalize their Trent experience.
+The Trent International Students' Association (TISA) (facebook.com/TrentuTISA) is a student-run organization which includes both Canadian and international students who wish to internationalize their Trent experience.
 TISA works closely with TI to foster a campus environment that encourages and supports cultural diversity.
 Members obtain valuable leadership skills organizing a wide variety of activities, including festivals, lectures, debates, films, and guest speaker events, all designed to enhance and deepen awareness of international themes and global issues.
 Several other internationally oriented clubs and groups are also active on campus and maintain close ties with TI.
-Details about student clubs and organizations are available at trentu.ca/tip.
+Details about student clubs and organizations are available at www.trentcentral.ca/clubs.php.